On Bi-R-Diagonal Pairs of Operators: Operations Involving Bi-R-Diagonal Pairs

 Assume that $n$ is an odd number.
-By the aforementioned considerations, we may assume that the sequence $(a_{\sx(1)},\ldots,a_{\sx(n)})$ does not contain consecutive elements that both correspond to either $*$-terms or non-$*$-terms.
+By the first part of the proof, we may suppose that the sequence $\left(a_{\sx(1)},\ldots,a_{\sx(n)}\right)$ does not contain consecutive elements that both correspond to either $*$-terms or non-$*$-terms.
 Suppose the following situation occurs:

 where $a_{\sx(1)}={(X^*)}^p$ and $a_{\sx(n)}={(Y^*)}^p$.
 This implies the following situation for the $\xh$-order: